 Fantastically epic in it’s title, I had written a tale of two medieval protagonists.
 Each vying for the love of a dusty maiden.
-Lucius Renoy and Horatio Formitude were their names.
-I painted a very detailed picture for the reader, giving plenty of illustrative descriptions of the castles lanscapes the story is played out against.
+Lucius Renoy and Horatio Formitude.
+I painted a very detailed picture for the reader, giving plenty of illustrative descriptions of the castles and landscapes the story is played out against.
 I had devoured all manner of historical tomes in order to make the story as authentic as possible in its’ fabric.

 “Well I am a little nervous,” I replied “your reputation does go before you.”

 “That’s, er,” and then she paused, reinforcing my earlier comment.
 I knew she was prone to being painfully truthful.
-“Very interesting, but really I’m a puss cat.”
+“Very interesting, but really I’m a pussy cat.”

 Wednesday, 9 May 2012